Alfred-Kobby/alx-higher_level_programming/0x03-python-data_structures/README.md

 8-multiple_returns.py file:  returns a tuple with the length of a string and its first character

-9-max_integer.py file: finds the biggest number in a list`
+9-max_integer.py file: finds the biggest number in a list

+10-divisible_by_2.py file: finds all multiple of 2 in a list